 S — Consider the channel inaccessible if the station is still in use in all (buggy with SIP, always returning 0?!)

-J — Confirm jumping to priority n+101 if no station can be found.
+J — Confirm jumping to priority n+101 if no station can find it.

 At Present, ChanIsAvail just works with ZAP, IAX2, mISDN, Skinny, and SIP stations.
-MGCP stations aren’t supported.
+MGCP stations are not supporting.

 If none of the requested channels are available, the new Asterisk priorities are going to be n+101 (except if this type of priority does not exist).

-The channels will be assessed in the order record, coming to the first available channel at the list in $AVAILCHAN.
+The channels will be assessing in the order record, therefore, coming to the first available channel at the list in $AVAILCHAN.

 Be aware that ChanIsAvail() returns not just the title of this station at $AVAILCHAN, but in addition, appends the station’s SESSIONID.
 You will probably have to strip the session ID away, as illustrated in the case under.

-ChanIsAvail is maybe not a solution number to inform you whether the channel is not, it is largely to tell you whether it’d be possible to mail a telephone there.
+Above all, ChanIsAvail is maybe not a solution number to inform you, whether the channel is not, it is largely to tell you whether it’d be possible to mail a telephone there 207area code.
 Whether that call might wind up being approved or not is solely up to the peer we mail the telephone to, plus so they are able to easily deny the telephone though they usually do not appear to be ‘active.’

-For notification whether Sip peers are not or online, once you’re employing neglect, then you may want to just use the SipPeer(‘title’: standing ) function, and jump primarily based on this.
-ChanIsAvail will not seem to inform you of the difference in between a Sip peer-to-peer that is online, and one who’s offline.
+For notification whether Sip peers are not or online, Therefore, once you’re employing neglect, then you may want to just use the SipPeer(‘title’: standing ) function, and jump primarily based on this.
+ChanIsAvail will not seem to inform you of the difference between a Sip peer-to-peer that is online, and one that’s offline.
 Example snippet: